 SANCHEZ: Which is precisely the point that U.S. Education Secretary Margaret Spellings has made repeatedly about this issue.
 The Education Department's Chief of Staff David Dunn said Spellings wasn't able to comment.
 And he wasn't sure if anybody at the department had read the full report.

-Mr. DAVID DUNN (Chief of Staff, Department of Education): But the key point, I think, is that you can't learn other subjects if you can't read, or if you can't, you know, add and subtract and divide.
+DAVID DUNN: But the key point, I think, is that you can't learn other subjects if you can't read, or if you can't, you know, add and subtract and divide.
 Those are the key foundational skills.